Last available version is FCclasses 3.

 Please, fill the following form to receive the download link.

-April M. Van Winkle and John W. Silzel at Biola University, modified the code to run it in parallel.
-They kindly made available their version of the code.
+If you are interested in obtaining the previous version of the code FCclasses 2.1 please contact directly Fabrizio Santoro.
+April M. Van Winkle and John W. Silzel at Biola University, modified the FCclasses 2.1 code to run it in parallel.
 For further information on this implementation please contact directly John W. Silzel.

 Javier Cerezo and Fabrizio Santoro, FCclasses3 , Vibrationally-resolved spectra simulated at the edge of the harmonic approximation, J. Comput.
 Chem.
 (2022) doi:10.1002/jcc.27027